Swedish Canadians: Assimilation

 Assimilation was considered by most Swedes as a primary goal to succeed.
 Early immigrants made every effort to master the English language while supporting a fairly large number of Swedish-language newspapers, including two weeklies.
 The only Swedish magazine in North America today, the Swedish Press, is published in Vancouver.

 Swedes are accustomed to four distinct seasons.
 Although Sweden is located quite far north (in the Western Hemisphere it would lie in the middle of Hudson Bay), the Gulf Stream keeps Sweden significantly more temperate than would be expected.
 The reason that so many Swedes settled on the prairies, despite the very different landscape and significantly colder winters, was the availability of land.

-Swedish Canadians
+Notable Swedish Canadians

 Noteworthy Canadians of Swedish origin include former NHL Hockey star Daniel Alfredsson, who is originally from Sweden but has lived in Canada since playing 19 years for the Ottawa Senators, and he eventually acquired Canadian citizenship in September 2016; Canadian Senator Pamela Wallin; Judge Tom Berger, who headed the Mackenzie Valley Pipeline inquiry; architect Arthur Erickson, who designed Roy Thomson Hall in Toronto and the Canadian Embassy in Washington, D.C.; singer-songwriter and recording artist Michael Saxell; Harry Strom, who was the premier of Alberta (1968–1971); naturalist Louise de Kiriline Lawrence, who was the most prolific contributor to the Audubon; and Ralph Gustafson, who won the Governor General's Award for poetry in 1974.